 The labour force participation rate is driven in large part by demographics.
 Both people under the age of 25 (predominantly students) and people over the age of 55 (people beginning to retire) are less likely to be employed or looking for work compared to “prime age” workers – people aged 25 through 54.
 Thus, differences between Nova Scotia and Canada’s demographic makeup – specifically the age composition of the population – can account for much of, but not all, of the difference in their respective participation rates.

 The Nova Scotia population is generally older than the Canadian average.
-A larger portion of the Nova Scotia labour force population is age 50 or older (36 per cent) compared to Canada (32 per cent).
-Conversely, a smaller portion of the province’s labour force population is age 25-49 – 46 per cent vs the 50 per cent at the Canadian average.
+Therefore, a larger portion of the Nova Scotia labour force population is age 50 or older (36 per cent) compared to Canada (32 per cent).
+Conversely, a smaller portion of the province’s labour force population is age 25-49 – 46 per cent versus 50 per cent at the Canadian average.
 The population aged 50 and over have lower participation rates than younger cohorts across the country.
 In Nova Scotia, this age group has participation rates even lower than the Canadian average.
 Consequently, Nova Scotia has a larger share of the population with low labour force participation, and a smaller share of the population in higher participating cohorts.

 This means that even if individual Nova Scotians have the same likelihood of labour force participation as the average Canadian at a given age, Nova Scotia would still have a lower overall participation rate as a result of its population being older on average.

 age canada ns 15-19 8.3% 8.2% 20-24 9.9% 9.5% 25-29 10.4% 9.6% 30-34 10.4% 9.0% 35-39 10.1% 8.2% 40-45 9.8% 9.9% 45-49 9.6% 9.7% 50-54 10.9% 11.8% 55-59 11.0% 12.5% 60-64 9.7% 11.5%